Master of Public Policy

 General

-What is a Master of Public Policy degree?
+What is a Master of Public Policy (MPP) degree?

 What can I do with a MPP degree?

 The MPP is appropriate for you if you seek an analytical career that requires you to be able to judge policies and programs, plan and evaluate alternatives, and implement changes.
-MPP graduates go on to pursue a wide variety of careers in all three employment sectors (public, private and nonprofit) and work in positions such as policy analysts, research associates, program analysts and finance/budget analysts.
+MPP graduates go on to pursue a wide variety of careers in all three employment sectors (public, private and nonprofit) and work in positions such as policy analyst, research associate, program analyst and finance/budget analyst.

 How long does it take to complete the MPP program?